 - You’ve already done the learning.
 This tells you how well you did.
 (This is the difference between formative and summative feedback.)

-- When people receive a rating or some other evaluation, their focus is on the rating, not learning, and how they feel about it.
+- When people receive a rating or some other evaluation, their focus is not on learning.
+It is on the rating and how they feel about it.
 Happy, if it was positive.
 Puzzled, defensive, maybe angry if it wasn’t.

 Feedback in the form of leading questions and hints does not work with people who are new to a topic.
 Just tell them what you want them to know and tell them why.